liqd/adhocracy3/docs/source/api/authorization.rst

 different roles (at the very least, we want to see a different icon for every role in the login widget).

-If the FE sends a request to the BE that it has no authorisation for, it will receive an error (depending on the situation either 4xx to conceal the existence of secret resources, or 3xx to explicitly deny access).
+If the FE sends a request to the BE that it has no authorization for, it will receive an error (depending on the situation either 4xx to conceal the existence of secret resources, or 3xx to explicitly deny access).

-There are (at least) four approaches to implement an API that the FE can use to query BE about permissions without actually performin an access operation an observing the response:
+There are (at least) four approaches to implement an API that the FE can use to query BE about permissions without actually performing an access operation an observing the response:

 1. OPTIONS protocol.
 This is expressive enough to decide if user is